 Mental and behavioral health

-Twenty percent of Minnesotans live with a mental illness.
-Nearly 75 percent of mental health care is delivered in community settings.
+Some 20% of Minnesotans live with a mental illness.
+Nearly 75% of mental health care is delivered in community settings.
 Hospitals are dedicated to fighting stigma and providing the most appropriate care to patients with mental illnesses, substance use disorders and co-occurring conditions.